-(1) Cooperative object detection and tracking.
+- (1) Cooperative object detection and tracking.
 Object/event detection and tracking has been a classical problem in computer vision and sensor networks [Javed et al. 2003; Dick and Brooks 2004; Gilbert and Bowden 2006; Song and Roy-Chowdhury 2008].
 Traditional solutions have been based on a centralized scheme where the system relies on a back-end layer of computer servers to process the video sequences.
-Utilizing the computational power of CITRIC, the Wang et al. [2009, 2010] have studied how to perform cooperative object detection and tracking based on only peer-to-peer communication, and therefore completely forgo the centralized server model.
+Utilizing the computational power of CITRIC, the authors of [Wang et al. 2009; Wang et al. 2010] have studied how to perform cooperative object detection and tracking based on only peer-to-peer communication, and therefore completely forgo the centralized server model.
 The system is designed to locally detect certain well-defined primitive events on individual CITRIC sensors.
 When an event is detected on a camera sensor, it will inform its neighboring sensors about the event.
-Over time, more complex events can be recognized by aggregating several primitive local events in the perimeter of the camera network.
+Over time, more complex events can be recognized by aggregating several primitive local events in the perimeter of the camera network. - (2) Traffic modeling and prediction.
+Beyond the low-level object detection and tracking, there has been a consistent interest in modeling and predicting traffic patterns using information obtained from camera sensor networks.
+The goals of the application typically include path discovery [Kettnaker and Zabih 1999; Melo et al. 2006], traffic statistics prediction [Guitton et al. 2007; Tubaishat et al. 2009], and accident detection [Kamijo et al. 2000; Bramberger et al. 2006], to name a few.
+A concrete example using CITRIC motes is presented in [Shuai et al. 2010].
+Without assuming camera calibration and reconstruction of global object tracks, the work utilizes a Bayesian framework to predict the traveling time of moving objects, estimate the object paths probabilistically, and perform object association between multiple camera views in the region of interest.